HPCE/hpce-2018-cw3/readme.md

 If you try compiling this, you'll see that it doesn't work - you'll get undefined errors about `w`, `world`, and so on.
-This is telling you all the information which will eventually have to be manually copied to the GPU, and if necessary back again afterwards.
+This is telling you all the information/data/memory/structures which will eventually have to be manually copied to the GPU, and if necessary back again afterwards.
 When accelerating for real, this